 FELLOWS OF THE INSTITUTE

 Ann Woodworth (M.A., Northwestern) is Associate Professor of Theatre and the Charles Deering McCormick Professor of Teaching Excellence at Northwestern University, and one of the subjects of the Best Teachers study.
 Her work on the stage and in directing have won strong praise in the theater, but she has also been one of the most successful and highly acclaimed teachers in the United States, especially recognized for her general insights into the art and craft of teaching and for her work with other faculty members in helping them achieve impressive improvements in their ability to communicate with students.
-She will conduct a master class for the institute on improving communication techniques in the classroom, in public forums, and in conversations with students.
-The session sparkle with excitement, and even seem like a bit of magic as she coaxes from participants a level of achievement that many of them have never imagined that they might be able to reach.
-But she has also dissected her own approaches and she shares in those classes the secrets of her techniques.
-Past institute participants have reported that the session provided them with both improvements in communication ability and important ideas about working successfully one on one with students.
-The master class concept has proved to be a powerful approach.
+She has conducted a master class for the institute on improving communication techniques in the classroom, in public forums, and in conversations with students.
+But she has also dissected her own approaches and developed deep insights into what works best.
 Professor Woodworth has been a Fellow of the Searle Center for Teaching Excellence since 1993.
 In recent years she had taught internationally at the Northwestern campus in the Middle East.

 Andrew Kaufman (Ph.D.
 Stanford University) An innovative, award-winning scholar and instructor of Russian language, literature and culture at the University of Virginia, Dr. Andrew Kaufman (Ph.D., Stanford University) has spent the last twenty-five years bringing alive classical literature to diverse audiences.
 He is the creator and director of the community-based literature program, “Books Behind Bars: Life, Literature and Leadership,” where university students have life-changing discussions about Russian literature with incarcerated youth at juvenile correctional centers in Virginia.
 The program has been featured in the Washington Post, on Katie Couric, and on Russian national television, and will be the subject of a forthcoming documentary film.
 Dr. Kaufman’s research focuses on pedagogical innovation in the humanities, the intersection of literature and practical ethics, and the relevance of classical literature to the social and spiritual challenges of the twenty-first century.
 An internationally recognized Tolstoy scholar, he is the author of Give War and Peace a Chance: Tolstoyan Wisdom for Troubled Times (Simon & Schuster, 2014; paperback 2015), Understanding Tolstoy (Ohio State University Press, 2011; paperback 2014), and numerous scholarly articles published in the U.S. and Russia.
 He has spoken about his scholarship and teaching innovation at TEDx, the Aspen Institute, the National Endowment for the Arts, the Russian Academy of Sciences, and at colleges and universities across the country, and he is frequently invited to appear on national and international radio and television programs.
 To learn more about Dr. Kaufman, please visit his website: www.AndrewDKaufman.com.